fifth-postulate/postscript-whisperer/workshop/guide/src/appendix/paper-sizes.md

 There are various [standards][wikipedia:paper_sizes] that specify paper sizes.
 A popular one is the _A-series_, which we will explore in some detail in this chapter.

 ## A-series
-The A-series of paper sizes, that range from A0 to A10, has an interesting properties that allow one to deduce a lot about the actual dimensions of each type.
+The A-series of paper sizes, that range from A0 to A10, has interesting properties that allow one to deduce a lot about the actual dimensions of each type.

 The first property is that A0, the largest in the series, has an area of exactly 1 square meter.
 Each next type in the series is half as big in area as its predecessor.

 The second property is that each type has a similar shape.
-This means that if one could shrink or grow a certain type with an appriorate amount, you would be able to produce all the other types.
+This means that if one could shrink or grow a certain type with an appropriate amount, you would be able to produce all the other types.

 ![Stacked paper-types from the A-series of paper sizes](../image/generated/A-series.stacked.png)